launchd/bsync/README.md

 ## How It Works

+### Provide CustomLevels folder location

+1. Run bsync.exe and select option 0
+2. Paste your folder location to custom levels
+(ex: C:\Program Files\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels)

 ### Sharing your ID text file

 1. Run bsync.exe and select option 1
-2. Enter the filepath to your CustomLevels Folder
+2. Enter the filepath to your CustomLevels Folder if you haven't done this yet, otherwise skip this step.
 (ex: C:\Program Files\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels)
 3. Enter your name to be used in the .txt filename
 4. Share the text file that was generated in the bsync folder with your friends (ex: ids_{your name}_{timestamp}.txt)